-New business value represents the value at point of sale of new business acquired during the fiscal year ended March 31, 2019.
+New business value represents the value at point of sale of new business acquired during the fiscal year ended March 31, 2020.
 The definition of new business is consistent with the financial information we have disclosed.
 New business value does not include the value of new business expected to be acquired in the future.
 As with the value of in-force business, new business value is calculated as the present value of certainty-equivalent profit less the time value of options and guarantees, frictional costs and the cost of non-hedgeable risks.
 In addition, other profits and losses reflected unrealized gains or losses in assets purchased prior to acquisition of new business to hedge interest rate risk on new business (pre-hedge gains or losses).
-Starting from this fiscal year, the cost of non-hedgeable risks reflects the revision of the methodologies for the quantification of insurance risks that took effect for the in-force business at the end of the previous fiscal year.
-Along with this change, the cost of non-hedgeable risks is calculated as a marginal increase caused by the new business acquired in this fiscal year, reflecting the risk aggregation effect between new business and in-force business.
-For details of the revision of the methodologies for the quantification of insurance risks, please refer to previous year's disclosure "Disclosure of Market Consistent Embedded Value as of March 31, 2018."
+For the current fiscal year, the pre-hedge gains for USD-denominated products increased due to a large drop in USD interest rates.
+The cost of non-hedgeable risks is calculated as a marginal increase caused by the new business acquired in this fiscal year, reflecting the risk aggregation effect between new business and in-force business.